markembree/deblurring/README.md

-# debrlurring
+# deblurring

-# Codes associated with the math modeling notes on
+# This repository contains supporting codes for the math modeling notes
-# "Regularizing Ill-Posed Inverse Problems: Deblurring Barcodes"
+# on "Regularizing Ill-Posed Inverse Problems: Deblurring Barcodes"
-# by Mark Embree, May 2025
+# -- Mark Embree, May 2025